gloriamacia/exp-net-fundamentals-2025-Q2/journal/week1/JOURNAL.md

 I tested connectivity between two EC2 instances — one Ubuntu and one Red Hat — by using `ping` and `tcpdump`.
 I SSHed into both machines using their private IPs and verified their network interfaces.
 On the Red Hat instance, I installed `tcpdump` and captured incoming ICMP packets on `enX1` while sending pings from the Ubuntu instance.
 The successful packet exchange confirmed bidirectional communication across the second network interface.
 I also used `wget` on Ubuntu to download a webpage and validated that basic outbound internet access was working correctly.

+#### Linux Firewall Rules

+ I successfully blocked outbound traffic on TCP port 4000 from both my Ubuntu and Red Hat EC2 instances.
+On Ubuntu, I used ufw to deny outbound connections, and on Red Hat, I configured firewalld with a rich rule to reject outgoing traffic using the correct nftables-compatible syntax.
+This setup was verified to prevent telnet connections to external servers, ensuring tighter egress control for testing or compliance purposes.